E-file reject F1099R-502-02: The Payer Federal Id Number entered does not match what the IRS has in its records

 Note: If the Federal ID Number on your 1099-R is blank due to a foreign payer, you'll need to mail your return because the FEIN is required for e-filing.
 If a domestic payer omitted their FEIN, please contact them for the 9-digit number so you can e-file.

-- Search for 1099-R in the upper-right corner, then click or tap the "Jump to" link or "Go to" button in the search results (on mobile devices, tap the question mark to open search).
+- Search for 1099-R and then click the "Jump to" link in the search results.

 - Click or tap Edit next to the 1099-R in question.